Skip to Main Content

 🔥 SAFETY DRILLS & PRACTICE

-District 234 abides by the Illinois School Safety Drill Act (105 ILCS 128/) requiring schools to conduct drills during the school day:
+District 234 abides by the Illinois School Safety Drill ACt (105 ILCS 128/) which requires schools to conduct a variety of safety drills annually to prepare students and staff in the case of an emergency.
+School safety drills are conducted during the school day when students and staff are present.

-• Lockdown/Active Shooter Drill (Run-Hide-Fight): At least one annually with police present
+• Lockdown/Active Shooter Drill (Run-Hide-Fight) (At least one involving the police department present to observe and provide direction and feedback)

 • Bus Evacuation Drill